-Oral hairy leukoplakia (OHL) refers to a white patch – or white patches – that can develop in the mouth.
-These patches usually occur along the sides of the tongue, although they can sometimes develop on the top and underside of the tongue or along the inside of the cheek.
-Looking carefully at these patches, they may appear shaggy or may contain a number of tiny folds or ridges.
+Oral hairy leukoplakia refers to a white patch that forms in the mouth.
+These patches usually appear along the sides of the tongue, or on the top and underside of the tongue or along the inside of the cheek.
+They may appear shaggy or contain a number of tiny folds or ridges.

-OHL can look like thrush, another common problem characterized by white patches that can develop in the mouths of HIV-positive people.
-However, thrush usually comes off when it is lightly scraped with a toothbrush, whereas OHL does not.
+OHL can look like thrush, a similar oral condition that occurs in people with HIV.
+However, thrush usually comes off when it is lightly scraped with a toothbrush, while OHL does not.

-More than 25% of HIV-positive people develop OHL at some point during the course of their infection.
-It is most common among HIV-positive men and smokers.
+In people living with HIV, OHL can occur at any CD4 count, but it is most common among people with less than 200 CD4s.
+OHL can also occur in HIV-negative people.
+More than 1 out of 4 people with HIV will develop OHL at some point during the course of their infection.
+It is most common among men and smokers.

 What are the symptoms of OHL?

-White patches that are shaggy or ridged in appearance that develop on the sides of the tongue are the classic symptom of OHL.
-OHL can also cause white patches on the topside or underside of the tongue or along the inside of the cheek.
-These patches may not appear to be shaggy and may not contain any noticeable ridges or folds.
+White, usually painless patches that are shaggy or ridged in appearance can develop on the sides of the tongue.
+OHL can also cause patches on the top or underside of the tongue or along the inside of the cheek.
+These may not look shaggy or that they contain ridges or folds.

-OHL does not usually cause any other symptoms.
-Thus, many people may not know that they have OHL unless they inspect their tongues or the inside of their mouths for white patches.
 These patches do not usually cause discomfort and generally do not affect the taste of foods or liquids.
-In some cases, however, OHL can cause mild pain and may cause alterations in taste and heightened sensitivity to food temperatures.
+In some cases, however, OHL can cause mild pain and may alter a person’s taste buds and sensitivity to food temperatures.

 How is it diagnosed?